usbenedetta/quest/README.md

                   etc).

-1) Using the dataframe from the population data API (Part 2), generate a report/table that will give the Mean and the Standard Distribution of the US population from the years [2013, 2018] inclusive.
+1) Using the dataframe from the population data API (Part 2), generate a report/table that will give the Mean and the Standard Deviation of the US population from the years [2013, 2018] inclusive.

 2) Using the dataframe from the time-series (Part 1), generate a report that will give for every series_id the year which contains the max/largest sum of the values on all quarters.